Philippine Senate elections: At-large era

 In this table, the "administration" ticket is the ticket supported by the sitting president.

 In 1992, Corazon Aquino who was nominally supporting the LDP, supported the presidential candidacy of Fidel V. Ramos of Lakas, making the "administration ticket" ambiguous.

+In 2021, ruling party PDP–Laban nominated Senator Bong Go for president, and President Rodrigo Duterte for vice president.
+Later on, Senator Ronald dela Rosa filed his candidacy to run for president under PDP–Laban, while Go as his vice president.
+There were suggestions that Davao City Mayor Sara Duterte, the president's daughter, substitute for dela Rosa.
+Instead, dela Rosa withdrew his presidential candidacy, Go then withdrew his vice presidential bid to avoid complications with Sara's vice presidential candidacy under Lakas–CMD, then Go became the presidential nominee of Pederalismo ng Dugong Dakilang Samahan, with President Duterte filing to run for senator, then endorsing his daughter for vice president.
+In the end, both Go and President Duterte withdrew, and several figures in the Duterte administration were either senatorial candidates of the PDP–Laban backed Tuloy ang Pagbabago slate, or Mayor Duterte's UniTeam Alliance, making the "administration ticket" ambiguous.

+By demographics

 Top-notcher

 Since the at-large era, a high-scoring winner can be seen as a strong contender for a future presidential or vice-presidential bid.
+Pacita Madrigal-Warns is the first woman to be a senatorial topnotcher.
+Jovito Salonga is the first senatorial candidate to take the top spot thrice; Loren Legarda comes in second by topping the polls twice.

 Senate composition

 These are at the start of each Congress.
 A senator may change parties or leave office mid-term.